ShaMiT19/OPS_ComputationalAssessment/README.md

         - Paths to both weight files
             • Output: An evaluation.csv file containing image names and corresponding model predictions
             • Note: As with Test.py, update the weight file paths if you change the folder structure.
+5. I've also added the script for splitting the input dataset into training and test dataset.
+I takes in the path for input folder and the labels file, and splits the folder and csv into 2 parts each.
+With 80% on the data in training and 20% in test.

 # Approach of the project

 Since I was not able to get the access for the dataset on 26<sup>th</sup>, due to login issues with my dropbox account.
 I had no idea about the dataset size.
 I had heard that usually the dataset for medical ML models is very small.
 So I decided to move ahead accordingly.